-The Department of Family and Protective Services is required to provide information to each person seeking to adopt a child placed for adoption by the department regarding the right of a child's sibling to file a suit for access to the child.
+DFPS is required to provide information to each person seeking to adopt a child placed for adoption by DFPS regarding the right of a child's sibling to file a suit for access to the child.
 Tex.
 Fam.
 Code § 162.0086 (a).

-Special Issue: Although the Family Code attempts to provide finality for children by limiting the time for appeals and restricting direct or collateral attacks on a judgment of termination of parental rights, the Texas Legislature has also recognized the countervailing interest of the child's family.
+Special Issue: Although the Texas Family Code attempts to provide finality for children by limiting the time for appeals and restricting direct or collateral attacks on a judgment of termination of parental rights, the Texas Legislature has also recognized the countervailing interest of the child's family.
 Tex.
 Fam.
 Code § 162.0086 (Information Regarding Sibling Access) requires DFPS to provide to each person seeking to adopt a child information regarding the right of a child's sibling to file suit for access to that child under Tex.
 Fam.
-Code § 102.0045 and Tex.
+Code §102.0045 and Tex.
 Fam.
 Code § 153.551.